Differences Between AWS Database Types

 The course is part of this learning path

-- Understand the differences between relational and NoSQL databases
+- Understand the differences between the various AWS Database Types

 Hello and welcome to this lecture about the types of managed NoSQL databases available on AWS.
 Managed services are those where the provisioning and maintenance are done by AWS according to your specifications on your behalf.